 What activities can I do in the Colca valley?

-The Colca canyon offers the adventurer a geography rugged with beautiful scenery, real challenges, that will make this place the exclusive space for adventure, excitement, and adrenaline.
+The Colca canyon offers the adventurer geography rugged with beautiful scenery, real challenges, that will make this place the private space for adventure, excitement, and adrenaline.

 When to go?

-Colca canyon can be visited at any time of the year, but it is best doing it between march and June, as that is where the condors abound and the area is running green from the rainy season (which ends in march).
-That would be the ideal season since the sighting of the condor, the biggest bird in the world, is one of the insignia of the Colca canyon.
+Colca Canyon can be visited at any time of the year, the best is between March and June.
+That is where the condors abound, and the area is running green from the rainy season (which ends in March).
+That would be the ideal season since the sighting of the condor, the biggest flying bird in the world.

-You should also know that during the day everything tends to be sunny, but the weather drops quite a lot during the night, especially between June and August when temperatures can drop to zero degrees.
+During the day tends to be sunny, but the weather drops quite a lot during the night(June and August).
+When temperatures can drop to zero degrees.

 How to get there?

-151 km from Arequipa to Chivay (3 hours by car and 3 hours and 30 min by public bus).
+151 km from Arequipa to Chivay (3 hours by car and 3 ½ hours by public bus).

-42 km from Chivay to the Viewpoint of the Cruz del Condor (1 hour and 30 min on mobility in particular)
+42 km from Chivay to the Viewpoint of the Cruz del Condor (1 ½ hour by car).

-On one’s own-account: From the bus terminal of the city of Arequipa, take a bus to the town of Chivay with an approximate cost of 10 to 15 soles, and a journey of 3 hrs.
+From the bus terminal of Arequipa, take a bus to Chivay.
+An approximate cost of 10 to 15 soles.

-Hiring a travel operator: Definitely the most recommended and secure option, because they are qualified and trained to take you to this archaeological site in a better way and are able to solve any inconvenience in the best possible manner.
+The most recommended and secure option is to hire a tour operator.
+Because they are qualified to take you to this archaeological site in a better way and can solve any inconvenience.

 Use trekking shoes, which will protect you every step of the way.

-Wears light clothing at the same time warm clothes (you never know when you will need them) specially cotton clothes.
+Wears light clothing at the same time warm clothes (you never know when you will need them), especially cotton clothes.

-Because of the constant changes of temperature you should carry warm clothes (jacket, gloves, hats, or chullos, socks, warm pants),
+Because of the constant changes in temperature, you should carry warm clothes (jacket, gloves, hats, or chullos, socks, warm pants),